mickfuzz/phd4/_posts/2022-1-22-abstract-and-concrete-frameworks.md

 ### Conclusion

 The purpose of this chapter has been to celebrate the educational value of hands-on, concrete activity.
 In many ways as computing educators we are lucky to have such rich and engaging resources at our disposal which invite tinkering and learning through trial and error experimentation.
-However this can bring a tension as teachers feel the pressure to bring students attention back to underlying abstract concepts that make up test material.
-We looked at key parts work of the NCCE has been doing to support teachers recognise and navigate abstract and hands-on teaching techniques.
+However this can bring a tension as teachers feel the pressure to bring students attention back to underlying abstract concepts that are assessed through test material.
+The NCCE has played a pivotal role in supporting teachers to recognise and navigate abstract and hands-on teaching techniques; that work has been discussed in this chapter.

-We have explored that this key tension between has been around since the dawn of computing education.
-Papert the inventor of Logo invited us to use creative computing revalue the concrete.
-More recently Resnick and Rusk [-@resnick_coding_2020] from the Scratch research community caution against some of the dangers of adopting a too formal approach to coding including; too much memorisation of computational terms rather than application, devaluing hands on coding compared abstract concepts, not enough time devoted to complete projects and finally learners not given enough choice in their creations.
-His concern is that the potential for computing to build creative and design thinking competencies is being undermined.  http://tiny.cc/codingcrossroads.
+This key tension between the concrete and the abstract has been around since the dawn of computing education.
+Papert, the inventor of Logo invited us to use creative computing revalue the concrete.
+More recently, Resnick and Rusk [-@resnick_coding_2020] from the Scratch research community caution against some of the dangers of adopting exclusively formal approaches to coding including: too much memorisation of computational terms rather than application, devaluing hands-on coding compared to abstract concepts, not enough time devoted to complete projects and, finally, learners not given enough choice in their coding projects.
+The researchers share the concern is that the potential for computing to build creative and design thinking competencies is being undermined.  http://tiny.cc/codingcrossroads.

 This chapter then explored the alignment of between inclusive education principles and concrete, student-led ways of approaching computing education.
 We have also explored the value of UDL principles for teachers looking to inclusive practice and the possibility to assess content knowledge through observing students during hands-on work.
 In another chapter I explore the same principles via design and project based approaches.
 These methods can also help teachers balance the requirements of the curriculum and the value of letting students spend more getting their hands dirty in the concrete of coding.